 Pay progression for support staffDetermining pay progression for support staff can be a tricky issue.
 We explain who is ultimately responsible for determining progression procedures and what requirements exist under the Green Book.
 We also link to examples of procedures used in schools and a MAT.

 Pay scales and allowances for support staffUpdatedDetermine how your support staff should be paid using this article.
 Find out who's responsible for determining pay scales in different school types and see examples of expectations for staff at different pay grades.
 You can also read guidance on carrying out job evaluations.

 Teaching assistants: pay scales and progressionPay scales for teaching assistants and higher level teaching assistants are determined locally, as are career progression arrangements.
 Read on for examples of pay scales, and further information on career progression options.

-Pay award for teachers in 2019Make sure you know what the pay rises for teachers covered by the STPCD for 2019/20 are, as well as how you'll have to apply them.
+Pay award for teachers in 2020Make sure you know what the planned teacher pay rises for 2020/21 are, as well as how you'll have to apply them.
 Find the pay ranges in the current STPCD all in one place.

 Pay progression on the main pay rangeWhat are the criteria for teachers progressing along the MPR?
 We set out DfE guidelines for schools on judging performance on the main pay range (MPR).
 We also outline advice from one of our associate education experts and examples of criteria for progression along the MPR.